 Call for U-Engage Course Proposals

-The U-Engage Advisory Group solicits applications from faculty and professional staff to serve as instructors for the approximately 40 sections of the U-Engage first year student transition/orientation course to be offered each Fall term.
+The U-Engage Advisory Group solicits applications from faculty and professional staff to serve as instructors for the approximately 30 sections of the U-Engage first year student transition/orientation course to be offered Fall term 2016.
 U-Engage sections are two-credit, A-F graded, interactive classes of approximately 25 first year students.

 U-Engage instructors design their classes around a real-world problem or compelling question in their area of expertise, research or passion.
 Our U-Engage shared learning outcomes (see below) and assignments are used across all course sections and should help guide your course design.